Broadband Map Disclaimer

 About the State Level Broadband Map

-The Utah Residential Broadband Map was developed and is hosted by the Utah Automated Geographic Reference Center (AGRC) utilizing data complied by the Project from broadband providers and public sources, including Utah’s State Geographic Information Database (SGID) which is utilized extensively for locating addresses, locating geographic places, and displaying background maps.
+The Utah Residential Broadband Map was developed and is hosted by the Utah Automated Geographic Reference Center (AGRC) utilizing data complied by GOED from broadband providers and public sources, including Utah’s State Geographic Information Database (SGID) which is utilized extensively for locating addresses, locating geographic places, and displaying background maps.